MCP endpoint

 Smoke Testing

-Use the repository smoke harness with a disposable tenant API key when validating a deployment:
+Use the repository smoke harness with a disposable tenant API key when validating a deployment.
+It connects once with each supported protocol era:

 Code